 - C. Supporting statement

 - 1. Taxonomy

 - 1.1 Class: Mammalia

 - 1.2 Order: Rodentia

 - 1.3 Family: Muridae

-- 1.4 Species: Leporillus conditor (Gould, 1848)
+- 1.4 Genus, species or subspecies, including author and year: Leporillus conditor (Gould, 1848)

 - 1.5 Scientific synonyms: Mus conditor Gould, 1848; Leporillus jonesi Thomas, 1912

+- 1.6 Common names:

+English:

-- 1.6 Common names:English:Greater Stick-nest Rat, Wopilkara, House-building Rat
+Greater Stick-nest Rat, Wopilkara, House-building Rat

-French:French:Rat architecte
+French: Rat architecte

+Spanish:

-Spanish:Rata arquitecto
+Rata arquitecto

 - 1.7 Code numbers:

 - 2. Overview

 At the 29th meeting of the Animals Committee (AC29 Com.
 7 Rev) the Committee selected Leporillus conditor (the greater Stick-nest rat) for review between CoP17 and CoP19 in accordance with Resolution Conf.
-14.8
+14.8 (Rev. CoP17) Periodic Review of the Appendices.
+Parties were notified of the Animals Committee's selection in Notification 2017/069.
+Australia's review was provided to the 30th meeting of Animals Committee, and the Committee asked the Secretariat to invite the proposal to be submitted to the 18th meeting of the Conference of the Parties.